 2. Is there any other better scheme?

-Sukanya Samriddhi Scheme is risk- free and similar to Public Provident fund.
-Few minor difference are explained for more clarification.
+Sukanya Samriddhi Scheme is a risk- free and similar to the Public Provident fund.
+A few minor difference are explained for more clarification.

 i.
 What is the Public Provident Fund (PPF)?

 iii.
 Comparison between Sukanya Samriddhi and Public Provident Fund Schemes.